docdyhr/pigame/README.md

 - Follow the code style and linting requirements in [copilot-instructions.md](copilot-instructions.md).
 - Use conventional commit messages (feat:, fix:, docs:, etc.).
 - All code must pass tests and linting before submitting a pull request.
-- The canonical version is always stored in src/VERSION; all references must match.
+- The canonical version is always stored in src/VERSION; all implementations read from this file.
 - All implementations (Bash, C, Python) must maintain compatibility with each other.
 - CI/CD pipeline will automatically verify your changes.